mgatelabs/SCN-VR/README.md

 This is a iOS 8.1+ static library for rendering VR content with SceneKit.

-A Hello World demo has also been provided that has profile support.
+A Hello World demo has also been provided that has profile support, but its not that great.

 Why does SCN-VR exist?
 ======

-I did not want to pay for unity pro license, so I created this framework from the now defunct ALPS-VR for unity.
+I did not want to pay for unity pro 4.x license, so I created this framework from the defunct ALPS-VR for unity.
+ALPS-VR may not be defunct, but the website did redirect to a placeholder site when I checked.

 Concerns
 ======

-1. I'm pretty sure the color correction shader has a problem.
+1. I'm pretty sure the color correction shader has a problem and should be set to 0.0.

 Future Work
 ======

 1. I really want to rewrite the distortion mesh logic, so the fragment shader could do less.
-2. I really want to rewrite the eye logic, so you could more finely control where and how large each eye target is.
-And also ensure they are always 1:1 ratio.
-3. Integrate google cardboard QR scanning
+2. Integrate google cardboard QR scanning (This is in Mobile VR Station)
-4. Integrate Mobile VR Station’s profile editing screen into SCN-VR.
+3. Integrate Mobile VR Station’s profile editing screen into SCN-VR.
 So it could be used as a linked Storyboard.

 Other Projects
 ======